 According to the Bureau of Labor Statistics (BLS), claims adjusters, examiners, and investigators typically hold a high school diploma or equivalent.

 Sometimes the typical education identified by the BLS differs a bit from the reality of the how much education current workers actually have.
-The donut shows the education level held by people currently working as claims adjusters and insurance appraisers as reported in responses to the American Community Survey.
-Following, we investigate whether education level influences salary for claims adjusters and insurance appraisers.
+The donut shows the education level held by people currently working as claims adjusters, examiners, and investigators as reported in responses to the American Community Survey.

 A high school diploma or equivalent is typically required for a person to work as an entry-level claims adjuster or examiner.
 However, employers sometimes prefer to hire applicants who have a bachelor’s degree or some insurance-related work experience.